awslabs/graphstorm/docs/source/cli/graph-construction/single-machine-gconstruct.rst

 Graph consturction command
 ****************************

-GraphStorm has a ``gconstruct.construct_graph`` module for graph construction in a signle machine.
+GraphStorm provides a ``gconstruct.construct_graph`` module for graph construction in a signle machine.
 Users can run the ``gconstruct.construct_graph`` command by following the command template below.

 .. code:: python